ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## TA Trust Check at TEE

 A TA binary is signed by a TA signer certificate.
-This TA signing certificate/private key belongs to the SP, and may be self-signed (i.e., it need not participate in a trust hierarchy).
-It is the responsibility of the TAM to only allow verified TAs from trusted SPs into the system.
+This TA signing certificate/private key belongs to the TA developer, and may be self-signed (i.e., it need not participate in a trust hierarchy).
+It is the responsibility of the TAM to only allow verified TAs from trusted TA developers into the system.
 Delivery of that TA to the TEE is then the responsibility of the TEE, using the security mechanisms provided by the protocol.